This lone masterpiece is in a genre of one - it is the only novel ever written which explores a realistic, alien, flourishing lunar civilization.

 Stid: Like his Martians do when they keep to Mars and don't expose themselves to Earth bugs.

-Zendexor: You're forgetting that they must have been feeling the pinch on their own world, else they would not have bothered to invade Earth.
-The Selenites, on the other hand, are doing fine where they are.
-I'm stressing this point, before going on to explore the novel's virtues as a novel, because so much of sf literature chooses to aim for the picturesque temptations of "declinism", as I call it - the easy splash of autumnal colour to add poignancy and interest to a tale.
+Zendexor: You're forgetting that Wells' Martians must have been feeling the pinch on their own world, else they would not have bothered to invade Earth.
+His Selenites, on the other hand, are doing fine where they are.
+I'm stressing this point, before I go on to explore the novel's virtues as a novel, because so much of sf literature chooses to aim for the picturesque temptations of "declinism", as I call it - the easy splash of autumnal colour to add poignancy and interest to a tale.
 Fair enough - but Wells chooses the glory of the harder path, and he brilliantly succeeds, giving us a Moon civilization evidently at its zenith.

 Stid: Are you hinting, then, that you prefer The First Men in the Moon to The War of the Worlds?